AssataW/AssataW/README.md

 #
 ### :cloud: My Cloud journey
-I'm driven by a deep desire to contribute and thrive in the tech industry, particularly as a woman of colour.
-I aim to inspire, mentor, and support other women from diverse backgrounds who aspire to follow a similar path.
-My journey is not just about personal growth but about breaking barriers and dismantling stereotypes.
+I'm excited about making my mark in the tech world, especially as a woman of colour.
+I aim to inspire, mentor and support other women from diverse backgrounds who aspire to follow a similar path.
+My journey is not just about personal growth but about breaking barriers and challenging stereotypes along the way.
 #

 ### :computer: Recommended resources
 Shout out to the content creators that aided me on my cloud computing journey.
-Theses resources could benefit you too (content not my own).
+These resources could benefit you too (content not my own).

 #